-PREVENTING FOOD WASTE IN LANDFILLCategory: 2019, Climate, Current, Grant, Major Project
+PREVENTING FOOD WASTE IN LANDFILLCategory: 2019, Climate, Completed, Grant, Major Project

 60 per cent of all food produced in Canada is lost and wasted annually.
 32 per cent – equaling 11.2 million metric tonnes of lost food (the equivalent of the weight of almost 95 CN Towers) – is avoidable and is edible food that could be redirected to support people in our communities.
 Instead, the majority of it ends up in landfills where it emits methane, a potent greenhouse gas.

 When less food gets wasted, lower levels of greenhouse gases are emitted, less fresh water is consumed, more people get fed, and businesses and people can use the savings to invest in other needs.
 The United Nations has set a target of halving food loss and waste by 2030, but if current trends continued, the amount ending up in landfills could rise to 2.1 billion tonnes annually.
 The amounts of waste and social, economic and environmental implications are very serious if we don’t change that trajectory.
 When we fight food loss and waste, we also fight hunger, poverty, and global warming.